BayLab/MarineGenomics2022/docs/01-Week1_intro.md

 You'll find the Jetstream login [here](https://jetstream2.exosphere.app/exosphere/home)

-To log in first click on the "add allocations" button
+To log in first click on the "add allocation" button

 <img src="./figs/jetstream/Fig1.png" width="100%" />

 Then click "add XSEDE account"

 <img src="./figs/jetstream/Fig2.png" width="100%" />

 This will redirect you to the xsede login page.
 Your organization should say xsede.